edgez-ai/flutter-sdk/README.md

 an `EdgezPlatformTransport` implementation to mock BLE commands and incoming events without hardware.

-The example app is intentionally in-memory only.
-It does not use SQLite and it does not include the map tab or Organic Maps dependencies.
+The example app persists nodes, conversations, sensor history, geofences, and dashboard preferences in SQLite.
+It does not include the map tab or Organic Maps dependencies.

 ## Flash Firmware